WJTian/RDMA_Paxos/checkpoint/demo/guard_dev/README.md

 1. to dilivery the new zip file to all other machines.

 1. to restore self, becuase the process has been closed by criu.

-1. to send "reconnect" command to RDMA program through unix socket.
+In the restore procuder, "reconnect" command will be sent.

 # Restore